BlakeRain/blakerain.com/content/blog/moving-site-to-bunny-net/index.md

 I've listed some of the services I run on my [hosting] slash-page.

 The Linode server is still running, but since they [sold to Akamai] in 2022, I've been ushering services away from it and onto Hetzner servers.
-I wasn't kinda heartbroken about this or anything: a VPS I've been running for nearly 15 years has some memories attached to it.
+I was kinda heartbroken about this or anything: a VPS I've been running for nearly 15 years has some memories attached to it.

 The servers at home run personal services like [Readeck] along with a few [other services], and I